Exemptions from study requirements (for registered students)

 2Waivers without credit

-In the case in which the eligible experience is equivalent to only a part of the learning outcomes or study requirements of a given element of the study programme, it does not qualify for transfer credit.
-The concerned element can nevertheless be waived.
-No credit is awarded in this case.
-This can apply, e.g., to a mobility or internship module, where you have study experience abroad or professional experience, but in a different field.
+If your eligible experience is equivalent to part of the learning outcomes or study requirements of a specific component of the study programme, it will not qualify for transfer credits, but this component can nevertheless be waived.
+No credits are awarded in this case.
+This may apply in the case of a mobility period or internship module which provided you with study experience abroad or professional experience, but in a different field.

 A waiver exempts you from the respective study requirements.
 Since no ECTS credits are awarded for waived courses or modules, waivers do not affect the minimum credit requirements for completion of a study programme.
-The Director of your study programme will define an offer of for-credit study activities through which you can acquire the credit needed to complete the programme.
-Waivers never affect more than thirty ECTS credits in total.
+The Director of your study programme will propose a series of for-credit study activities through which you can acquire the credit needed to complete the programme.
+Waivers never affect more than 30 ECTS credits in total.

 -